 Non-formal and informal learning

 The federal government funds the activities of child and youth services and programmes in non-formal child and youth work of supra-regional importance that a federal state cannot fund alone.
 The funding instrument is the Child and Youth Plan of the federation (Kinder- und Jugendplan, KJP).
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend) uses KJP to fund associations and expert organisations and their political, sports and cultural education programmes, youth organisation work and international youth work and youth exchange.
 The federal states fund these services via their regional youth plans (Landesjugendpläne).
-Under the UNESCO Global Action Programme, non-formal learning providers are key partners in the development of local education landscapes and the implementation of education for sustainable development at a local level.

 Education meets Development (Bildung trifft Entwicklung, BtE) is a national programme run by a network of eight educational organisations.
 The programme focuses on global education that links global effects with the local 'lifeworlds' of participants.
 It is funded by Engagement Global on behalf of BMZ.

 The German Environment Agency (Umweltbundesamt) funds projects by associations working in environment protection and conservation.
 Their aim is to raise awareness of the environment and conservation and increase commitment to their protection.
 The projects also include child and youth projects with a large reach.